 Tax Status - The Diocese is exempt from Federal income tax under Section 501(c)(3) of the Internal Revenue Code (IRC).
 However, income from certain activities not directly related to the Diocese's tax-exempt purpose is subject to taxation as unrelated business income.
+In addition, the Diocese qualifies for the charitable contribution deduction and has been classified as an organization other than a private foundation under Section 509(a).
+The Diocese is also exempt from State taxation.

 Accounting for Uncertainty in Income Taxes - U.S. GAAP requires management to evaluate tax positions taken by the Diocese and recognize a tax liability (or asset) if the Diocese has taken an uncertain position that more likely than not would not be sustained upon examination by a taxing authority.
-Management has analyzed the tax positions taken by the Diocese, and has concluded that as of June 30, 2023 and 2022, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+Management has analyzed the tax positions taken by the Diocese, and has concluded that as of June 30, 2024 and 2023, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Diocese is subject to routine audits by taxing jurisdictions; however, there are currently no audits for any tax periods in progress.
 The Diocese will recognize future accrued interest and penalties related to unrecognized tax benefits in income tax expense if incurred.

-Subsequent Events - The Diocese evaluated subsequent events through November 9, 2023, the date which the financial statements were available to be issued.
+Subsequent Events - The Diocese evaluated subsequent events through November 22, 2024, the date which the financial statements were available to be issued.